4194304/xlib-gtk/README.md

-# xlib-gtk
+# athena-gtk
-A theme which attempts to mimic the monochrome look of xlib applications in GTK
+A GTK theme which attempts to mimic the monochrome look of XAW applications in GTK

-This theme attempts to make GTK apps look as close as possible to being an xlib app without compromising on features such as scroll bars.
+This theme attempts to make GTK apps look as close as possible to being an X Athena widgets app without compromising on features such as scroll bars (although I wish I could implement the proper scrollbars).

 ## Complete:
 * Most widgets
 * Everything you would realistically need
 * Selection support

+## Recommended applications:
+* PCManFM (gtk3)
+* L3afpad
+* Other GTK apps I did not mention

 ## To do:
 * GTK 2.0 + 4.0 (GTK 2.0 will come before 4.0, but the port to 4.0 should be easy enough I guess)